prempreetbrar/Hangman/README.md

 4. Open up a terminal (or use the same one) and write ```brew install node```.
 Wait for the installation to finish.

 5. Open up a terminal (or use the same one) and write ```node --version``` and ```npm --version```.
 If either node or npm are missing, repeat steps 1-4.

+6. Click on the green button on the top right that says "Code".
+Click download ZIP, and then unzip the *Hangman-main* folder.
+Open up a terminal (or use the same one) and write

+    ```
+    cd ~/<Your Username>/Downloads/Hangman-master
+    npm install
+    npm start
+    ```

+This will open up the Hangman game using your computer as a host in your default browser.
+(It may take up to a minute to load when starting the app up initially).

 ## Limitations/Design Choices